SomeHats/lisp-tutorial/README.md

 ### Step 1: Evaluating simple expressions

-To start off with, we'll be writing tests for a function called `evaluateExpression`. `evaluateExpression` takes a single s-expression and evaluates it, returning the result.
+To start off with, we'll be writing tests for a function called `evaluateExpression`. `evaluateExpression` takes a single expression and evaluates it, returning the result.

 You can write this function wherever you want - in it's own file, in the same